-The proposal for New Zealand's next biodiversity strategy is out for consultation.
-Join the national conversation on the future of our nature during August and September 2019.
+The proposal created from this consultation for New Zealand's next biodiversity strategy was out for consultation during August and September 2019.

 The feedback we received helped design the proposal of a new action plan from 2020.
 The new strategy will be in place by December 2019.

 What is biodiversity?

 Biodiversity is the variety of all living things and ecosystems.
 It includes plants, animals, fungi and micro-organisms as well as the ecosystems (on land or in water) where they live.
 Biodiversity can be of any scale – it could be a patch in your backyard or the whole planet.
 Biodiversity is the web of life.